joakim/calendar/FAQ.md

 After all 4 quarters have passed, what remains of the year are the transition days.
 One day in common years, two days in leap years.
 These are also intercalary and represent the transition between the old year and the new.
 The cultural significance may vary – it could for example be a time for reflection and forgiveness.

 The reason the transition is at the end of the year and not at the beginning is a natural consequence of this being an observational calendar.
 Whether it is the first year of the new year or the second transition day of the old is determinded by when the northward equinox occurs.
 This can be determined precisely by calculation far in advance, but as this is essentially an observational calendar, it should be possible to determine by observation only.

+### Is the calendar secular?
+Religious?

+Neither.
+It is absolutely neutral to this question.
+While not recommended, it is possible to ignore the proposed 9-day "week" and Human Era epoch, opting instead to retain the traditional 7-day week and Anno Domini epoch of the Gregorian calendar.

+By being tied to the northward equinox, the calendar can be both scientifically precise and religiously relevant.

 ### You didn't answer my question!